kbernou/Recipes/Easy Dumplings.md

 ## Instructions
 ### Assembly
-1. Stir together flour, baking powder, sugar, salt, and parsley in medium size bowl.
+1. Stir together flour, baking powder, sugar, salt, and parsley (if using) in medium size bowl.
 2. Cut in butter until crumbly.
 3. Stir in milk to make a soft dough.